+- I. All of the following courses:

+- HIS 2300 Women in American History (4cr) PHI 2580 Feminist Philosophy (4cr) SOC 1030 Introduction to Gender and Women's Studies (4cr)

+- II.
+4 credit hours selected from the following courses: ANT 3800 Gender in Cross-Cultural Perspective (4cr) SOC 3250 Gender, Development, and the Environment (4cr)

+- III.
+At least 8 credit hours selected from the following courses

+- ANT 3915 Archaeologies of Gender (4cr)

+- ENG 1080 Introduction to Queer Studies (4cr)

+- ENG 2270 Gender and Sexuality in Literature (4cr)

+- ENG 2280 Readings in Queer Studies (4cr)

+- ENG 2730 Literature by Women (4cr)

+- SOC 2110 The Family (4cr)

+- SOC 3100 Media and Social Inequality (4cr)

+- SOC 3240 Difference and Inequality (4cr)

+- SOC 3250 Gender, Development, and the Environment (4cr) (can only be used to satisfy

+part III if not taken for part II)

+Selected gender and women's studies topic courses and other courses approved by the Gender and Women's Studies program director

+Minor in Interfaith Leadership

+Director: David Abernathy (Chair, Global Studies)

+Minor Overview

-Proposals are due on Monday of Week 6 via email to the chair of Integrative Studies.
-The Committee meets in week 7 to deliberate on proposals.
-The Integrative Studies Committee must approve all proposals.
-The decision is based on the completeness and coherence of the student's proposal, the ability of the College to support the proposed major in terms of courses offered, the evidence that the theme could not be pursued in an established major, and evidence of the student's ability to profit academically from such an independently developed program.
-Documentation: A copy of the proposal must be shared with the Registrar's Office upon approval of the Integrative Studies Committee.
-Interfaith Leadership Director: David Abernathy (Chair, Global Studies) Program Overview Reflecting trends in the academy and culture, the minor in Interfaith Leadership combines curricular and co-curricular experiences into a coherent set of skills and knowledge for students.
+Reflecting trends in the academy and culture, the minor in Interfaith Leadership combines curricular and co-curricular experiences into a coherent set of skills and knowledge for students.
 Mirroring the rise in religious diversity and an increased interest in "interfaith dialogue," this minor builds on existing strengths in academic and applied learning in order to create a coherent path for students interested in developing skills and knowledge to be leaders in interfaith work, or bringing interfaith awareness into other professional arenas.
 This minor provides students with a solid theoretical foundation, including a focus on religious literacy, application of theory, and the chance to develop interpersonal and group leadership skills.
 Students will also engage in a variety of applied learning experiences and will culminate their studies through an intentionally integrative capstone course.

 Learning Outcomes: